For Teachers

 Meet Dr. Emily

-I’m Dr. Emily, child psychologist and former school psychologist, and I’m here to help you!
+I’m Dr. Emily, child psychologist and former school psychologist, and I’m here to help!

-Together, we are going to merge my knowledge of child psychology with your knowledge of education so that you can help spark learning for every student.
+Together, we are going to merge my knowledge of child psychology with your knowledge of education to help spark learning for every neurodivergent learner.

-Are you ready to feel more confident in meeting the needs of neurodivergent students?
+Are you ready to feel more confident in meeting the needs of neurodivergent learners?

 There is no better time to invest in your students, your classroom, and yourself.